Panda Express Mushroom Chicken

 This post may contain affiliate links.
 Please read my disclosure policy.

 Panda Express Mushroom Chicken is probably the most delicious way to get your meat and veggies!
-Perfectly tender chicken is stir fried in a mouthwatering umami sauce along with crisp zucchini and meaty mushrooms.
-After a quick marinade and even quicker stir fry, you’ll have a chicken and mushroom recipe that’ll outshine even the best Chinese takeout!
+After a quick marinade and even quicker stir fry, you’ll have a chicken and mushroom meal that’ll outshine even the best Chinese takeout!

-Panda Express Mushroom Rice
+titled: Panda Express Mushroom Chicken

-Everything is good when it’s stir fried in that sauce!!
+Everything is good when it’s stir-fried in that sauce!!

 My fellow Panda addicts will also love making my copycat Panda Express recipes for their fried rice and Kung Pao chicken